WELCOME TO DAYZEE MAE BOXERS!!!!!!!!!!!!!

 My name is Leanna.
 We live on an acreage West of Winterset, Iowa.

 Our acreage is not for farming, however is for our true loves, the Boxer and Olde English Bulldogges.
+I have been breeding for 21 years.

 We have over 5 acres that is fenced completely off for our dogs to run and play free and safely.
 The love of boxers started all with one when we bought our pride and joy boxer, Dayzee Mae (read on towards bottom of this page to read the story of Dayzee Mae).